mrcrdg/mrcrdg/README.md

-### Hello and welcome to my GitHub profile!
+### Hello!

-My name is Marcia Rodrigues, and this repository showcases my work and studies in Data Science and Software Engineering.
+Welcome to my Github profile.
+My name is Marcia and here you’ll find my studies and software projects.

 About me: